MatthiasPetermann/syserrors/README.md

 # syserrors

-syserrors is a Go package that provides structured error definitions with standardized exit status codes, inspired by the traditional UNIX sysexits.h exit codes.
+syserrors is a Go package that provides structured error definitions with standardized exit status codes, inspired by the traditional FreeBSD sysexits.h exit codes.
 This package helps you manage and handle different types of errors in your Go applications, providing clear and consistent exit codes to the operating system upon failure.